achow101/github-dl/README.md

-  tokenuser             The username the auth token belongs to token                 The username and Personal Access Token pair to authenticate with GitHub owner                 The GitHub user or organization that owns the repository repo                  The repository name to download
+  tokenuser             The username the auth token belongs to token                 The username and Personal Access Token pair to authenticate with GitHub owner                 The GitHub user or organization that owns the repository repo                  The repository name to download.
+If not specified, download all of owner's repos

 optional arguments:
   -h, --help            show this help message and exit